Nadrich & Cohen is actively retaining those nationwide who have developed uterine cancer or ovarian cancer after using chemical hair straighteners.

 Call our hair straightener lawyers today for a free consultation if you or a loved one was diagnosed with uterine cancer or ovarian cancer after using chemical hair relaxing or straightening products.
 There have already been hair straightening lawsuits filed against manufacturers such as L’Oréal.
 We do not charge our clients a fee unless and until we obtain financial compensation for them.
 In other words, you won’t owe us a penny unless we win your case.

-Can I File A Hair Straightener Lawsuit?
+Can I File a Hair Straightener Uterine Cancer Lawsuit?

 You might be eligible to file a hair straightener lawsuit if: